mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 in the `bin` subdirectory of the current workspace.
 If this directory doesn't exist, it is created.
-It is convenient to have this directory included in your `PATH` environment variable so that these executables can be run from anywhere by just entering their names.
+It is convenient to have this directory included in your `PATH` environment variable so these executables can be run from anywhere by just entering their names.
 Go ahead and add `$GOPATH/bin` to your `PATH` environment variable now.